veridu/veridu.github.io/solutions.md

 						<strong>Anti-money laundering.</strong> Our frictionless identity checks allow The Real Asset Co maintain the integrity of their platform while keeping the user experience slick.
 						<br>
 						<br>
-						<strong>Protecting investors.</strong> Before withdrawing currency or making a payment investors have to pass a social identity check to identify potential account takeover. slick.
+						<strong>Protecting investors.</strong> Before withdrawing currency or making a payment investors have to pass a social identity check to identify potential account takeover.
 						<br>
 						<br>
 						<strong>Managing costs.</strong> Using our social ID checks means The Real Asset Co has a risk-based identity solution, with extensive global coverage, at a fraction of the price.